hirakban/Erdos_DS_2024_Stock_Price/README.md

 -- Using tools like VADER and custom made lexicon we assigned sentiment scores to Financial News and Geopolitical News.

+-- Webscrapping tools and Data colletion tools present in the Folder `Webscrapping`

 ### Feature Engineering and Modelling

 -- Computed relevant target features to predcit : Next Day Closing Price, Next Day Standard Moving Average (SMA), Pecentage Change, Price Trend (Binary variable) and SMA Trend (Binary).
 Examined different features to understand which factors influence stock prices.